Oklahoma City Blue

-The Oklahoma City Blue are an American professional basketball team based in Oklahoma City and are affiliated with the Oklahoma City Thunder.
-The Blue compete in the NBA G League as members of the Western Conference.
-The Blue play their home games at Paycom Center, an arena shared with the Thunder.
+The Oklahoma City Blue are an American professional basketball team in the NBA G League based in Oklahoma City.
+They are affiliated with the Oklahoma City Thunder, and play their home games at Paycom Center, an arena shared with the Thunder.

 The franchise began as the Asheville Altitude in 2001 playing in Asheville, North Carolina, for four seasons.
 They won the 2004 and 2005 NBDL championship, becoming the first (and so far only) team to win consecutive league championships.
 After struggling with poor attendance, the franchise relocated to Tulsa, Oklahoma, and played nine seasons as the Tulsa 66ers.
 Before the 2014–15 season, the franchise relocated again to Oklahoma City, Oklahoma, becoming the Oklahoma City Blue.
 One of three teams still playing from the first league season, they are the oldest surviving NBA G League champion to play in the league.

 History

 Asheville Altitude (2001–2005)

 The franchise began in 2001 when NBA Commissioner David Stern and deputy commissioner Russ Granik formed the National Basketball Development League.
-Asheville, North Carolina was chosen to one of the first eight franchises located in the southeastern United States.
+Asheville, North Carolina was chosen to have one of the first eight franchises located in the southeastern United States.
 The franchise hired Joey Meyer and began their inaugural season in the 2001–02 season.

 In its inaugural season, the Altitude had a 26–30 record, finishing sixth in the league.
 Center Paul Grant was named to the league's inaugural All-NBDL Second Team.
 After accumulating a 49–57 record after two seasons, the Altitude won back-to-back championships in its final two seasons in Asheville.
 Despite the Altitude's recent success, the franchise experienced poor attendance with fans often numbering in the dozens despite a 5,000 seat capacity.
 In its first four seasons, the Altitude averaged 788 fans a game and suffered at least $100,000 in losses.

 After the 2004–05 season, team president Rudy Bourg announced the Altitude had been sold to an independent ownership group and would relocate prior to the start of next season.